iodepo/odis-arch/book/users/index.md

 ## Using OIH search in Chrome

 It is possible to set Ocean InfoHub as a search shortcut in Chrome.
-To do this go to the _Mange Search ..._ section of your settings.
+To do this go to the _Manage Search ..._ section of your settings.

 There you will see a button "Add" in the _Site Search_ section.